 Grounds for Dismissal

 We are not interested in dismissing anyone from Kaua’i Bible College, but there are some who prefer sin, idolatry, and unrepentance to humbling themselves before God and those whom He has put over them for this season in order to mature in Christ and grow in holiness, righteousness, humility and Christ-likeness.
-For these, we do not wish to punish them by separating them requesting that they separate themselves from us, but we do it for their good and the good of the rest of the Bible College.
+For these, we do not wish to punish them by requesting that they separate themselves from us, but in the situation that it is necessary, we do it for their good and the good of the rest of the Bible college.
 These are the offenses that warrant dismissal from KBC:

 -Drug use of any kind without a prescription (including illegal drugs, alcohol, legal drugs that you don’t have a prescription to take, and cigarettes).